Do Plasma Cutters Need Compressed Air? PSI, CFM & Setup Guide

 What size air compressor do I need for the Titanium Plasma 65?

 For the Titanium Plasma 65, use a compressor with a 20–30 gallon tank for intermittent use, or 60+ gallons for continuous work.
-Ensure the unit delivers at least 4.0 CFM at 90 PSI to maintain a stable arc without frequent pauses.
+Make sure the unit delivers at least 4.0 CFM at 90 PSI to maintain a stable arc without frequent pauses.

 You do need compressed air for reliable plasma cutting.
-Keep 90–120 PSI at the torch and meet the cutter’s rated CFM at duty cycle; many units require 4–7 CFM at 90 PSI.
+Keep 90–120 PSI at the torch and meet the cutter’s rated CFM at duty cycle.
+Many units require 4–7 CFM at 90 PSI.
 Dry, oil-free air can extend consumable life by up to 50%.
 Match compressor horsepower, voltage, and duty cycle to your cutter’s load.
-Use a regulator, desiccant dryer, and 20–60 gal tank for stable flow.
-Prioritize low-noise (≤60–70 dB) compressors for shop safety.
+Use a regulator, desiccant dryer, and a 20–60 gallon tank for stable flow.
+For shop safety, prioritize low-noise compressors rated at 60–70 dB or below.